Avoid Major Decision-Making While Grieving—Why This is So Important

 But don’t put the For Sale sign out just yet.

-NOTE: Sometimes it may be possible to strategize a fix for a situation with a decision that is temporary or reversible.
-Go for that kind first.
-Consider, in the meantime, implementing the kind of decision that can be changed easily at any time.
+NOTE: Sometimes it may be possible to find a solution that is temporary or reversible.
+At first, it’s best to implement the kind of decision that can be changed easily at any time.

 Before you approach the “big decisions,” seek expert guidance, support and thoughtful discussions about each decision and its consequences.